2008 New York Philharmonic visit to North Korea: DVD

-In spring 2008 the New York Philharmonic’s Pyongyang concert was released worldwide on DVD (Medici Arts / EuroArts / Naxos).
+In spring 2008 the New York Philharmonic's Pyongyang concert was released worldwide on DVD (Medici Arts / EuroArts / Naxos).

 Political context

 On August 13, 2007, the New York Philharmonic announced it was considering an invitation to perform in North Korea that it had received via "an independent representative of the Ministry of Culture".

 On October 4, 2007, officials from the New York Philharmonic traveled to Pyongyang, accompanied by the executive director of the Korea Society and a member of the U.S. State Department's Office of Korean Affairs.
-They toured three concert halls including the Moranbong Theater and the East Pyongyang Grand Theatre, which was chosen for its larger capacity.
+They toured three concert halls including the Moranbong Theatre and the East Pyongyang Grand Theatre, which was chosen for its larger capacity.
 The group discussed permission to meet with local musicians, accompaniment of an international press corp, international broadcast issues, and logistical issues concerning transport and venue preparations.

 The invitation was formally accepted on December 11, 2007 at a news conference attended by the president of the New York Philharmonic, the chairman, and North Korea's ambassador to the United Nations, Pak Kil-yon.

 According to the South Korean news agency Yonhap, the possibility of civilian exchanges was discussed at the six-party nuclear disarmament talks in July 2007.
 The New York Philharmonic was specifically mentioned.
 Orchestra president and executive director Zarin Mehta billed the concert as "a manifestation of the power of music to unite people."

 Effects

 The North Korean government allowed unprecedented access to the country to more than 300 foreigners.
 Internet access and almost completely unrestricted international telephone calls were allowed for foreign journalists, something which is usually highly restricted.

 The event was the first significant cultural visit from the United States to North Korea since the Korean War.
 The visit was anticipated as an opportunity to broaden relations with one of the world's most isolated nations.
 The U.S. State Department viewed the invitation as a potential softening of anti-U.S. propaganda.

-Song Sok-hwan, North Korea’s culture minister, said, "We hope this will be a big step toward increased bilateral cultural exchange between our two countries.”
+Song Sok-hwan, North Korea's culture minister, said, "We hope this will be a big step toward increased bilateral cultural exchange between our two countries."

 White House Press Secretary Dana Perino said, "I think at the end of the day, we consider this concert to be a concert, and it's not a diplomatic, you know, coup."

-US Secretary of State Condoleezza Rice said, "The North Korean regime is the North Korean regime," before attending the inauguration of the new president of South Korea Lee Myung-bak in Seoul, adding, "I don't think we should get carried away with what listening to [the concert] is going to do in North Korea."
+U.S. Secretary of State Condoleezza Rice said, "The North Korean regime is the North Korean regime," before attending the inauguration of the new president of South Korea Lee Myung-bak in Seoul, adding, "I don't think we should get carried away with what listening to [the concert] is going to do in North Korea."